TechneWare/SmarterMail.Cli/README.md

 Wait [milliseconds]               - Waits the specified number of miliseconds
 ```

-Most commands have a short version, and you can get those by typing `Help [CommandName]`
+Most commands have a short version, and you can get those by typingÂ `Help [CommandName]`

 **_Note:_ You will need a server-level admin account; a domain admin account is not sufficient**
 - A normal user account could be used, but additional commands would need to be created to manage that user's mailbox/account.
 Currently, the only actions supported are based on the server-level blocklist; thus, only server-level admin accounts are useful.